10 reasons to go diving in Ishigaki and the Yaeyama Islands

 Izakaya Ishigaki City Okinawa Japan

-Considering the population of Ishigaki, only 50,000, which is to Japanese standards, low, the number of cafés and izakayas is just incredible.
-There is something for everyone and all budgets.
-Whether you are looking to slurp traditional Yaeyama soba noodles for as little as 700¥ or want to splurge on an Okinawan style brunch with an ocean view.
+Considering the population of Ishigaki, only 50,000, which is low by Japanese standards, the number of cafés and izakayas is just incredible.
+There is something for everyone and all budgets, whether you are looking to slurp traditional Yaeyama soba noodles for as little as 700¥ or want to splurge on an Okinawan-style brunch with an ocean view.

 Here is the list of my favourite addresses in Ishigaki: